aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 type: docs
 weight: 60
 url: /androidjava/manage-bullet/
-keywords: "Bullets, Bullet lists, Numbers, Numbered lists, Picture bullets, multilevel bullets, PowerPoint Presentation, Java, Aspose.Slides for Java"
+keywords: "Bullets, Bullet lists, Numbers, Numbered lists, Picture bullets, multilevel bullets, PowerPoint Presentation, Java, title: Aspose.Slides for Android via Java"
 description: "Create bullet and numbered lists in PowerPoint presentation in Java"
 ---

-In **Microsoft PowerPoint**, you can create bullet and numbered lists the same way you do in Word and other text editors. **Aspose.Slides for Java** also allows you to use bullets and numbers in slides in your presentations.
+In **Microsoft PowerPoint**, you can create bullet and numbered lists the same way you do in Word and other text editors. **title: Aspose.Slides for Android via Java** also allows you to use bullets and numbers in slides in your presentations.

 ## Why Use Bullet Lists?